willjdsouza/willjdsouza.github.io/_posts/2020-05-06-visualizing_clusters.md

 ## Scaling the Data, Choosing the Method & Number of Clusters

 It is important to scale your data.
-The results you yield if you do not will be extremely misleading.
-The general reason to scale is that not all measurements are the same and it is inappropriate to use raw values for situations where you use different measures in one model.
+The results you yield if you don't will be extremely misleading.
+The general reason to scale is that not all measurements are the same and it is inappropriate to use raw values for situations where you use different measures in one application.
 An example of this is using weight and height, one measurement is in kilograms/pounds and the other in feet/meters.
 According to my application, I normalized the data using a Min-Max method.

 I also decided to use hierarchical clustering over k-means.
 Hierarchical clustering is extremely powerful and does not necessarily need you to state the number of clusters.
 It even produces beautiful dendrograms that can help you interpret your clusters

-Depending on your application, you may look at a *Standard* or even a *Robust Scaler*.
+Depending on your application, you may look at a *Standard Scaler* or even a *Robust Scaler*.
 The number of clusters was evaluated using the silhouette score.
 The optimal number for the silhouette score is typically the one with the highest coefficient.
-Although the "optimal" number was not the final one chosen in this application, **It is important to note that the number of clusters you choose can also be up driven by practical needs** .
+Although the "optimal" number was not the final one chosen in this application, **It is important to note that the number of clusters you choose can also be driven by practical or objective needs**

 ```
 # Scaling Data